yabinmeng/nosqlbench-build-docs/site/content/reference/command_line.md

 The reason for the optional timing parameter is to allow for results of short scenario runs to be squelched.
 Metrics for short runs are not generally accurate nor meaningful.
-Spamming the console with boilerplate in such cases is undesirable.
+Spamming the console with boiler-plate in such cases is undesirable.
 If the minimum session length is not specified, it is assumed to be 0, meaning that a report will always show on that channel.